-If the clinical course (RNSG 2360) is dropped, the student cannot continue in theory (RNSG 1441 and 2213 (Basic only).
-If theory (RNSG 1441 and/or 2213 (Basic only) are dropped, the student cannot continue in the clinical course (RNSG 2360).
-The student must pass RNSG 1441, 2360, 2213 (Basic only) concurrently in order to continue in the Associate Degree Nursing Program.
+If the clinical course (RNSG 2360) is dropped, the student cannot continue in theory (RNSG 1441 and 2213).
+If theory (RNSG 1441 and/or 2213) are dropped, the student cannot continue in the clinical course (RNSG 2360).
+The student must pass RNSG 1441, 2213, and 2360 concurrently in order to continue in the Associate Degree Nursing Program.

-3. Clinical dress code should always be adhered to as specified by the Health Science Student Handbook and/or clinical agency.
+- 3. Clinical dress code should always be adhered to as specified by the Health Science Student Handbook and/or clinical agency. - i.

-- i.
 Noncompliance with the Nursing Uniform Code and/or failure to adequately prepare for clinical assignments may result in the student's dismissal from the clinical unit, thus constituting a clinical absence.
 Points will also be deducted from professionalism in the Clinical Evaluation Booklet (CEB). - ii.
-AHA/BLS-HCP must be current through the month/year you expect to graduate. - iii.
+AHA/BLS-HCP must be current through December of the year you expect to graduate. - iii.
 Be prepared to supply your own vehicle for transportation between clinical sites or residences when you are assigned to Community Experiences.
 Riding in the preceptors' private vehicle is prohibited. - iv.
 A seasonal influenza vaccine or exemption must be obtained/verified each flu season as mandated by affiliated agencies. - v.
+A COVID vaccine or exemption must be verified prior to beginning clinical as mandated by affiliated agencies. - vi.
 Masking guidelines per facility policy must be followed.